 - Encourage your kids to talk to you if they ever feel threatened, bullied, or are receiving unwanted attention on Twitter

 - Emphasize that you are always available to talk with your tweens and teens about anything

 Young kids and teens are all about keeping up with the latest trends online, and Twitter is a great source of ensuring they can do so.
 Therefore, you and your kids must understand both the pros and cons of using social media platforms like Twitter.

 It’s never to early to have conversations with your child

 To ensure that your kids are using social media responsibly, you can begin to introduce smart decision-making early on in their lives.
-Begin by involving them in small chores at home, exposing them to money management by downloading apps like Mydoh, and having open conversations with them about the digital world.
+Begin by involving them in small chores at home, exposing them to money management by downloading money apps for kids like Mydoh, and having open conversations with them about the digital world.